nt-duyen/nt-duyen/README.md

 <p align="center">
 </p>

-I am a PhD candidate at Xishuangbanna Tropical Botanical Garden, Chinese Academy of Sciences, under the supervision of Prof. Masatoshi Katabuchi (<https://mattocci27.github.io/>).
 I am interested in exploring how ecological processes shape forest structure, tree architectural diversity, and forest communities at any scale.
 My current research explores how trees grow, compete, and adjust their architecture under different ecological conditions using large forest datasets and Bayesian statistical models.
 I consider myself a lifelong learner in ecology, always questioning and trying to understand nature a little better.